Skip to main content

 Early-stage startup financing requires a formal investment agreement when founders accept capital from outside investors such as angel investors, friends and family, or early-stage venture capital firms.
 The agreement establishes the valuation of the startup, the price per share, the rights attaching to the shares issued to investors, and the governance arrangements that will govern the corporation after the investment closes.
 In Quebec's startup ecosystem, organizations such as Anges Quebec, Investissement Quebec, and CDPQ Infra provide early-stage and growth capital subject to formal investment agreements that comply with the LSAQ and the AMF's applicable regulatory requirements.

 Series A, B, and later-stage venture capital financing rounds involve more complex investment agreements negotiated between professional investors and the founding team.
-These agreements typically include preferred share terms with liquidation preferences, anti-dilution protection, participation rights, and conversion rights, as well as comprehensive covenants, information rights, and board representation provisions.
-In Montreal and Quebec City's growing technology and life sciences sectors, these investment rounds often involve both Quebec-based and international investors, requiring investment agreements that navigate both Quebec civil law and common law principles.
+These agreements typically include preferred share terms with liquidation preferences, anti-dilution protection, participation rights, and conversion rights, as well as thorough covenants, information rights, and board representation provisions.
+In Montreal and Quebec City's growing technology and life sciences sectors, these investment rounds often involve both Quebec-based and international investors, requiring investment agreements that follow both Quebec civil law and common law principles.

 Strategic investments by corporations into other companies as part of business development initiatives, technology licensing arrangements, or joint venture structures require investment agreements that address the strategic objectives of both parties in addition to the financial terms.
 These agreements may include exclusivity or non-compete provisions, technology sharing arrangements, and exit mechanisms tailored to the strategic rather than purely financial nature of the investment.